 A preparation like that, which is done in the final step of the production process, ensures a complete solution to possible carbides formed at the grain border by which an austenitic matrix is achieved without any defects.
 This renders it possible to avoid the harmful phenomenon of intergranular corrosion (the presence of sulphur and chlorine during welding due to high temperatures).

-The austenitic structure, which is achieved through off-line bright annealing, is homogeneous with regular grain size (the dimension varies from 6 to 8 ASTM); as a consequence of this the tensile properties – especially prolongation – with increased plasticity and decrease of residual stress.
+The austenitic structure, which is achieved through off-line bright annealing, is homogeneous with regular grain size (the dimension varies from 6 to 8 ASTM); as a consequence of this the tensile properties – especially prolongation – with increased plasticity and a decrease of residual stress.

 This material property is extremely valued by every ultimate consumer who performs further processing of pipes such as bending and moulding.